Boxer (armoured fighting vehicle): Mission module

 The mission module contains the mission-specific elements, such as weapons, equipment or crew.
-It is a key (and unique) feature of Boxer.
+It is a key (and unique) feature of the Boxer.
 Mission modules are interchangeable pod-like units that are fitted to drive modules to form a complete mission variant vehicle.
 Mission modules are attached by four points and can be swapped within an hour under field conditions.
 The driver can access their compartment through the mission module or in an emergency via the large single-piece power-operated hatch above this position.